Part one of the Test of Competence 2021 is a computer based test known as the CBT.

 Taking these practice tests will help you check your understanding and readiness for the new CBT and learn more about the question format, style and level of difficulty.

 What to expect on the day

-The Test of Competence 2021: CBT information booklet for nurses and midwives explains what you can expect throughout the entire CBT process.
+The information booklets above explain what you can expect throughout the entire CBT process.